-- If there are any gaps in employment, which are not explained on the application form, these should be raised during the interview to obtain an explanation.
+- 4.6.5 If there are any gaps in employment, which are not explained on the application form, these should be raised during the interview to obtain an explanation.
 If there are queries/inconsistencies arising from the references received these should also be raised at the interview, to give the candidate an opportunity to clarify/explain.
-The chair of the panel should liaise with HR for advice prior to interview. - The chair of the interview panel will be responsible for contacting the successful applicant in the first instance once the decision to offer has been made.
-Any offer must only be made conditional upon the receipt of satisfactory employment checks, and other regulatory requirements. - Ideally, both references will have been received prior to interview, but the timescales involved, and availability of the referee means this may not always be possible.
+The chair of the panel should liaise with HR for advice prior to interview. - 4.6.6 The chair of the interview panel will be responsible for contacting the successful applicant in the first instance once the decision to offer has been made.
+Any offer must only be made conditional upon the receipt of satisfactory employment checks, and other regulatory requirements. - 4.6.7 Ideally, both references will have been received prior to interview, but the timescales involved, and availability of the referee means this may not always be possible.
 Any outstanding references should be received as a matter of urgency because it has to be obtained and verified before employment can start.
-The chair of the interviewing panel should liaise with Headteacher's PA or HR for advice. - Once the chair of the interview panel knows that the offer has been accepted then he/she is responsible for liaising with the Headteacher's PA to complete a 'New Starter Form' or CIPHR equivalent and submitting this to HR as soon as possible after the interview. - Only upon receipt of the 'New Starter Form' or CIPHR equivalent can the Headteacher's PA drafts a written offer of employment and contract plus any other appropriate employment documentation.
-This offer letter/contract will approved by HR, prior to being signed by the Headteacher or as delegated to HR.
-All offer letters and contracts must be prepared by HR to ensure consistency throughout the organisation. - Headteacher's PA will then email securely the employment pack to the new appointee.
+The chair of the interviewing panel should liaise with HR for advice. - 4.6.8 Once the chair of the interview panel knows that the offer has been accepted then he/she is responsible for completing a 'New Starter Form' or CIPHR equivalent and submitting this to HR as soon as possible after the interview. - 4.6.9 Only upon receipt of the 'New Starter Form' or CIPHR equivalent can HR prepare a written offer of employment and contract plus any other appropriate employment documentation.
+This offer letter/contract will be signed by either the Head or Foundation Bursar or as delegated to HR.
+All offer letters and contracts must be prepared by HR to ensure consistency throughout the organisation. - 4.6.10 HR will then email securely the employment pack to the new appointee.
 If this is not possible, it will be posted.
-The PA will then monitor the return of signed documentation and keep the recruiting manager informed of progress.
-Where necessary, the new appointee will be asked to attend a meeting to complete all pre-employment documents. - Unsuccessful candidates will be informed verbally by the chair of the interview panel and followed up in writing by Headteacher's PA. - Candidates attending are eligible to request reimbursement of reasonable travelling expenses to interview, using the most cost-effective method of travelling and if driving, the shortest possible route.
+HR will then monitor the return of signed documentation and keep the recruiting manager informed of progress.
+Where necessary, the new appointee will be asked to attend a meeting with HR to complete all pre-employment documents. - 4.6.11 Unsuccessful candidates will be informed by the chair of the interview panel and followed up in writing by HR. - 4.6.12 Candidates attending are eligible to request reimbursement of reasonable travelling expenses to interview, using the most cost-effective method of travelling and if driving, the shortest possible route.